soniashu/Amazon_Beverage_Analysis/README.md

 # Amazon_Beverage_Analysis
-Analysis using PowerBI for Amazon Seller's Beverage Sales for the clinet "CLOUDTAIL"
+Analysis using PowerBI for Amazon Seller's Beverage Sales for the client "CLOUDTAIL"

 This repository contains a project focused on performing a beverage sales analysis for Amazon seller Cloudtail using Power BI.